Dollar Slightly Higher on Reduced Speculation About a -50 bp Rate Cut

-The dollar index (DXY00) today is up by +0.10%.
-The dollar today is slightly higher, supported by reduced speculation about a 50 bp rate cut by the Fed.
-The swap markets are discounting the chances for a 50 bp rate cut at next week’s FOMC meeting at 29%, down from 50% after the release of last Friday’s US payroll report.
-Strength in stocks today has reduced liquidity demand for the dollar and is limiting the dollar’s gains.
+The dollar index (DXY00) on Tuesday rose slightly by +0.08%, supported by reduced speculation about a 50 bp rate cut by the Fed.
+The swap markets are discounting the chances for a 50 bp rate cut at next week’s FOMC meeting at 34%, down from 50% after the release of last Friday’s US payroll report.
+The dollar was undercut by reduced liquidity demand with the strength in stocks.

-EUR/USD (^EURUSD) today is down by -0.14%.
-Strength in the dollar today is weighing on the euro.
-The euro is also under pressure on expectations that the ECB will cut interest rates by 25 bp at Thursday’s policy meeting.
+EUR/USD (^EURUSD) fell by -0.17% on Tuesday.
+Bearish factors included strength in the dollar and expectations that the ECB will cut interest rates by 25 bp at Thursday’s policy meeting and express a dovish bias moving forward.

 Swaps are discounting the chances of a -25 bp rate cut by the ECB at 100% for the September 12 meeting.

-USD/JPY (^USDJPY) today is down by -0.13%.
-The yen rose today on a report from Bloomberg that said BOJ officials see little need to raise interest rates at next week's policy meeting, as they're still monitoring lingering volatility in financial markets and the impact of the July hike.
-Gains in the yen were limited after today’s news that Japan’s Aug machine tool orders fell by the most in four months.
+USD/JPY (^USDJPY) on Tuesday fell by -0.57%.
+The yen rose on a report from Bloomberg that said BOJ officials see little need to raise interest rates at next week's policy meeting, as they are still monitoring lingering volatility in financial markets and the impact of the July hike.
+The yen was undercut by Tuesday’s news that Japan’s Aug machine tool orders fell -3.5% y/y, the largest decline in four months.

-Japan Aug machine tool orders fell -3.5% y/y, the biggest decline in 4 months.

-December gold (GCZ24) today is up +1.9 (+0.08%), and December silver (SIZ24) is down -0.131 (-0.46%).
-Precious metals today are mixed.
-Expectations for the ECB to cut interest rates by 25 bp at Thursday’s policy meeting are bullish for precious metals.
-Gold is also seeing support from a Bloomberg report today said BOJ policymakers see little need to raise interest rates at next week’s BOJ meeting.
-Silver garnered support from today’s news that China’s Aug exports rose +8.7% y/y, stronger than expectations of +6.6% y/y and the largest increase in 17 months, a positive factor for global growth and industrial metals demand.
+December gold (GCZ24) on Tuesday closed +10.40 (+0.41%), and December silver (SIZ24) closed down -0.037 (-0.13%).
+Precious metals on Tuesday closed mixed.
+Expectations for the ECB to cut interest rates by -25 bp at Thursday’s policy meeting are bullish for precious metals.
+Gold also saw support from a Bloomberg report saying that BOJ policymakers see little need to raise interest rates at next week’s BOJ meeting.

-Strength in the dollar today is bearish for precious metals.
-Also, strength in stocks today has curbed safe-haven demand for precious metals.
-In addition, a decline in inflation expectations has reduced demand for gold as an inflation hedge after the US 10-year breakeven inflation rate fell to a 5-week low today of 2.027%.
+Precious metals prices were undercut by strength in the dollar and reduced safe-haven demand with strength in stocks.
+In addition, a decline in inflation expectations has reduced demand for gold as an inflation hedge after the US 10-year breakeven inflation rate fell -2.1 bp to a 5-week closing low of 2.023%.
+Silver was undercut by general pessimism about the outlook for the global economy, which was negative for industrial metals demand.

 - Dollar Rises on Speculation About Less Aggressive Fed Rate Cuts